-- Encourage a high quality urban design in the built form which is distinctive and urban in character, and which contributes to the identity of Hurontario Street as a principal city thoroughfare; - Encourage a high standard of public and private realm streetscape design that is coordinated and comprehensive, which includes street furniture, public art, building forecourts, open space, bus shelters, tree planting, and the sensitive location of utilities; - c.
-Ensure buildings are street related with pedestrian entrances, active building elevations, and fenestration forming an integrated link between the building and the sidewalk; - d.
-Encourage the development of a unique Hurontario Street character, and enhance its image through the creation of streetscape design, prominent intersections built form features, an integrated public and private realm and gateway features; - e.
-Orient the most active and architecturally detailed building façade to the public street by use of main entrances and a large percentage of fenestration addressing the streetscape; - f.
-Locate parking facilities at the rear and/or side of buildings instead of between the front of the building and the public street;
+- encourage a high quality urban design in the built form which is distinctive and urban in character, and which contributes to the identity of Hurontario Street as a principal city thoroughfare; - b. encourage a high standard of public and private realm streetscape design that is coordinated and comprehensive, which includes street furniture, public art, building forecourts, open space, bus shelters, tree planting, and the sensitive location of utilities: - ensure buildings are street related with pedestrian entrances, active building elevations, and fenestration forming an integrated link between the building and the sidewalk; - d. encourage the development of a unique Hurontario Street character, and enhance its image through the creation of streetscape design, prominent intersections, built form features, an integrated public and private realm and gateway features; - e. orient the most active and architecturally detailed building façade to the public street by use of main entrances and a large percentage of fenestration addressing the streetscape; - f. locate parking facilities at the rear and/or side of buildings instead of between the front of the building and the public street;

-- g.
-Design buildings with sufficient height, mass and width of street frontage to define and frame the street; - Complete the road system to improve cyclist and pedestrian movement, vehicular and servicing access, and to create usable and accessible development parcels; - Integrate the principal and the accessory uses, within individual buildings; - j.
-Encourage the continued development of varied and innovative prestige buildings; - k.
-Encourage development that provides a safe and convenient pedestrian environment that promotes the use of Hurontario Street as a major transit corridor; - Minimize building setbacks from the streetline(s) while balancing continuous landscaping between the building and the street and pedestrian linkages to the public sidewalk; - m.
-Encourage the appropriate transition of built form between buildings; - n.
-Provide for safe, pleasant and convenient pedestrian movement from the public sidewalk and on site parking areas to the principal building entrance(s); - Discourage the fragmentation of land parcels that will inhibit the eventual development of employment uses.
-Encourage land consolidation, in particular at the principal intersections to facilitate useable development parcels; - p.
-Priority will be given to pedestrian movement when accommodating both pedestrian and vehicular traffic.
-Design efficient parking facilities to avoid circuitous routes and dead end aisles; - q.
-Encourage built form (outside the gateway and main intersection areas) to incorporate a high level of physical continuity, cohesion and linkage
+- g. design buildings with sufficient height, mass and width of street frontage to define and frame the street; - h. complete the road system to improve cyclist and pedestrian movement, vehicular and servicing access, and to create usable and accessible development parcels; - i. integrate the principal and the accessory uses, within individual buildings; - j. encourage the continued development of varied and innovative prestige buildings; - k. encourage development that provides a safe and convenient pedestrian environment that promotes the use of Hurontario Street as a major transit corridor; - minimize building setbacks from the streetline(s) while balancing continuous landscaping between the building and the street and pedestrian linkages to the public sidewalk; - m. encourage the appropriate transition of built form between buildings; - n. provide for safe, pleasant and convenient pedestrian movement from the public sidewalk and on-site parking areas to the principal building entrance(s); - o. discourage the fragmentation of land parcels that will inhibit the eventual development of employment uses.
+Encourage land consolidation, in particular at the principal intersections to facilitate useable development parcels; - p. priority will be given to pedestrian movement when accommodating both pedestrian and vehicular traffic.
+Design efficient parking facilities to avoid circuitous routes and dead end aisles; - q. encourage built form (outside the gateway and main intersection areas) to incorporate a high level of physical continuity, cohesion and linkage

-- between buildings, from block to block, and from street to street; - r.
-Create a sense of prominence at the intersections of Hurontario Street, in addition to those subject to Special Site Policies, by integrating features such as, tall, more distinctive buildings located close to the street, unique landscape and streetscape treatment, elevated and distinguishing rooflines; - s.
-Internalize, screen and minimize visual impacts of the service and loading facilities from the streetscape(s), public view, pedestrian walkways, and abutting uses; - t.
-The submission of a concept plan will be required for all development applications to demonstrate how the urban design policies will be implemented; and - U. Development applications will also have regard for the urban design guidelines in the urban design manual entitled Upper Hurontario Corridor - A Design Mandate For Excellence.
+- between buildings, from block to block, and from street to street; - r. create a sense of prominence at the intersections of Hurontario Street, in addition to those subject to Special Site Policies, by integrating features such as, tall, more distinctive buildings located close to the street, unique landscape and streetscape treatment, elevated and distinguishing rooflines; - s. internalize, screen and minimize visual impacts of the service and loading facilities from the streetscape, public view, pedestrian walkways, and abutting uses; - t. the submission of a concept plan will be required for all development applications to demonstrate how the urban design policies will be implemented; and - u. development applications will also have regard for the urban design guidelines in the urban design manual entitled Upper Hurontario Corridor - A design mandate for excellence.